AElfProject/AElf/docs/Contract/acs.md

 Description

-For smart contract to set and provide method fee information.
+For smart contracts to set and provide method fee information.

 The `GetMethodFee` method will take effects before executing related transactions.